richardimaoka/akka-learn/src/main/paradox/index4.md

 This will print out,

 ```
-materialized value = List() //The result could vary dependent on environment
+materialized value = List() //The result might be different, dependent on environment
 ```

 Why is it `List()`?
 We will [explain the meaning of this bit later](#why-list-was-returned)